Outsourcing vs in-house is a critical choice when it comes to finding the right customer service strategy. There are pros and cons to both.

 As we have stressed again and again, making outsourcing work is about finding the right partner.
 But trust shouldn’t be given blindly.
 Transparency, accountability and reporting are all key aspects of a successful outsourced operation.
 Look for clear SLAs (service level agreements), attention to detail when it comes to KPIs, and regular check-ins.

 You also need to look for flexible contract terms.
-The ability to dial-up and dial-down your services agreement is a key benefit of outsourcing customer service.
+The ability to dial up and dial down your outsourced customer support services agreement is a key benefit of outsourcing customer service.
 If you end up locked into a contract with rigid service options, you will lose a lot of what makes outsourcing a good idea.

 Finding the right partner isn’t always easy, but it’s rewarding when done right.
-If you want more information on how to build an in-house team or forge a productive strategic partnership, get in touch or check out our free eBook — A New Approach to Customer Service.
+If you want more information on how to build an in-house team or forge a productive strategic partnership, get in touch!

 Bobby spent 11 years as an Investment Banker before going on to co-found his own e-commerce start-up, where Customer Service was one of the core functions that fell under his remit.